dominicp6/parallelised_stochastic_sampling/README.md

 ```
 by default chains are run in parallel for each available CPU process.

-Display the probability density using the plot method
+Display the probability density of samples by using the plot method

 ```
 traj.plot()